Xmetalfanx/linuxSetup/README.md

 ### Ubuntu 14.04 support MAY not be the best

 -   while it's not end of life yet...
-I do not beleive ...
+I do not believe ...
 I cant say that may scripts work great with 14.04 based LTS releases ...
 16.04 (at the moment...) is as far back as I am really checking

 * * *